 In May 2004, we issued subordinated convertible debentures in an aggregate original principal amount of \$10.1 million.
-These debentures are due in full on May 19, 2009 and are convertible into shares of our common stock at an initial conversion price of \$3.61 per share.
-At June 30, 2008, \$7.8 million of these convertible debentures remained outstanding.
+These debentures are due in full on May 18, 2009 and are convertible into shares of our common stock at an initial conversion price of \$3.61 per share.
+At September 30, 2008, \$7.8 million of these convertible debentures remained outstanding; and in October 2008, \$5.5 million of these convertible debentures were retired early leaving \$2.3 million of the originally issued convertible debentures outstanding.
 Because these debentures are conventionally convertible, we have not separately accounted for the conversion feature and, accordingly, no separate amounts are presented in our condensed consolidated financial statements in connection with this conversion feature.

-At June 30, 2008, outstanding warrants to purchase an aggregate of 246,250 shares of our common stock at an exercise price of \$3.25 were callable by us if the closing sales price of our common stock for 20 consecutive days is equal to or greater than two times the exercise price of the warrants.
+At September 30, 2008, outstanding warrants to purchase an aggregate of 246,250 shares of our common stock at an exercise price of \$3.25 per share were callable by us if the closing sales price of our common stock for 20 consecutive days is equal to or greater than two times the exercise price of the warrants.
 Outstanding warrants to purchase an aggregate of 75,000 shares of our common stock at an exercise price of \$5.00 per share were callable by us if the price of our common stock for 20 consecutive days is equal to or greater than one and a half times the exercise price of the warrants.

-In connection with warrants to purchase 246,250 shares of our common stock at \$3.25 per share, we are a party to certain registration rights agreements that contain provisions under which we could be subjected to liquidated damages should we fail to maintain effective registration statements for the underlying shares of common stock.
+In connection with warrants to purchase 246,250 shares of our common stock at an exercise price of \$3.25 per share, we are a party to certain registration rights agreements that contain provisions under which we could be subjected to liquidated damages should we fail to maintain effective registration statements for the underlying shares of common stock.
 These warrants have been accounted for within equity in our condensed consolidated balance sheets in accordance with EITF 00-19, Accounting for Derivative Financial Instruments Indexed to, and Potentially Settled in, a Company's Own Stock, and, accordingly, no liabilities have been recorded in connection therewith.
 As of the date of this filing, no liquidated damages are payable under the provisions of the registration rights agreements associated with these warrants.